 As everywhere else online also on Instagram there's lots of spam.
 There are spam accounts which post spam images and spam comments, spamming other people's photos as well as tags.
 One of the most searched and visited posts on this blog is How to get rid of spam comments on Instagram.
 It's not quite up to date and doesn't necessarily answer all the questions about spam on the service.
 That's why I'm writing this updated post about the subject.
 In this post I will look quickly on how to report spam, but also how to avoid spam on Instagram.

-UPDATE February 2018: Read also my new post, Dealing with Instagram spam.
+UPDATE February 2018: For updated information, please read Dealing with Instagram spam.

 First you can always report spam comments, photos and spam accounts on Instagram.
 On iPhones and iPads you can report spam by going to the comments of the photo, swiping your finger to left on the comment you wish to report, tap the exclamation mark (!) and tap Spam or Scam.
 On Android devices you also go to the comments, tap you want to report and tap Delete Comment and Report Abuse.
 A photo you can report by clicking the button with three dots above the post, then tapping Report, and following the following instructions.
 On a profile the same three dots can be found also on the top right, and there you can report a profile as inappropriate (or spam) in a similar way as you would do it with photos.
 Read more at Instagram Help Center: Abuse & Spam.